lidofinance/docs/docs/contracts/accounting-oracle.md

 ## What is AccountingOracle

-AccountingOracle is a contract where oracles send addresses' balances controlled by the DAO on the Consensus Layer side.
-The balances can go up because of reward accumulation and can go down due to slashing and staking penalties.
-Oracles are assigned by the DAO.

-Other major responsibilities of AccountingOracle: updating exited and stuck validators, distributes node-operator rewards, updates updating exited and stuck validators and processes user withdrawal requests.
+AccountingOracle is a contract which collect information submitted by the oracles about state of validators and their balances, the amount of funds accumulated on protocol vaults, the number exited and stuck validators, the number of withdrawal requests the protocol is able to process and distributes node-operator rewards.

 ## Report cycle

 The oracle work is delineated by time periods called frames.
-In normal operation, oracles finalize a report in each frame (225 epochs currently, equal to one day).
+In normal operation, oracles finalize a report in each frame (225 epochs currently, ~12:00 noon UTC). t's worth noting that frame length [can be changed](contracts/hash-consensus#setframeconfig).
+And if oracle report is delayed it does not extend the report period, unless it's missed.
+In this case, the next report will have the report period increased.

 The frame includes these stages:

 - **Waiting:** oracle starts as [daemon](/guides/oracle-operator-manual#the-oracle-daemon) and wakes up every 12 seconds (by default) in order to find the last finalized slot (ref slot)
 - **Data collection:** oracles monitor the state of both the execution and consensus layers and collect the data;